 SOC II has to do with the operational aspect of an organization’s information security.
 It attests to security, process integrity and other privacy barometers.

 Credit Karma asks for what some people might consider awfully personal information.
-To sign up, you need to provide the following:
+To sign up, you need to provide the following information:

 - Full name